top of page

 Dogs

 CDC issues regulations to control the entry of dogs into the United States from other countries.
 These rules apply to all dogs, including puppies, service animals, and dogs that left the United States and are returning.
-For more information on the requirements to bring a dog into the U.S.

 Cats